You don’t have to actually retire to take your pension savings. You can start to take your pension savings any time after you reach age 55.

 To help people think about how much they might need to retire on, the Pension and Lifetime Savings Association has come up with simple estimates of how much retirement income you need for different standards of living.

-There’s a simple summary here and lots more detail at retirementlivingstandards.org.uk.
+There’s a simple summary below based upon living outside of London and lots more detail at retirementlivingstandards.org.uk.

 We use a method called a Statutory Money Purchase Illustration (SMPI) to work out future pension estimates for you.
 All pension providers must use this method.